CNeinert/dotfiles/README.md

 # dotfiles
-My personal dotfiles of my i3 test system
+My personal dotfiles of my i3 system which is still WIP!

 # Arch Install
 use